Applications for the Spring 2021 cohort are now OPEN.

 - a resume

-- a cover letter discussing their interest in online language teaching, detailing how taking this course will impact their career and institution, and committing to the workload described above
+- a cover letter discussing their interest in online language teaching and familiarity with learning technologies, detailing how taking this course will impact their career and institution, and committing to the workload described above

 What others have said about the course